Fluorescent Proteins 101: Luciferases

 Background Lower Higher

-Photobleaching/Phototoxicity Not susceptible Susceptible
+Photobleaching/phototoxicity Not susceptible Susceptible

-Subcellular Imaging Improving Well-established
+Subcellular imaging Improving Well-established

-High-throughput assays Improving Well-established
+High-throughput assays Available Well-established

-Table 2: Properties of native luciferases
+Table 2: Properties of luciferase enzymes

-Organism Peak emission (nm) Size (kDa) Substrate Cofactors Secreted
+Name Natural or engineered Peak emission (nm) Size (kDa) Substrate Cofactors Secreted

 Luminous shrimp